Best Tips To Grow Broccoli In A Pot At Home

 Broccoli seeds have a rich purple-brown colour and are spherical, like peppercorns.
 They're quite large in comparison to other seeds.

-They can be started in trays or directly in the containers where they will grow.
+They can be started in trays or directly in pots where they will grow.
 Then, make a small hole about ¼ to ½ inch deep with your finger.

 Put two seeds in each hole just in case one doesn't germinate.
 Cover with soil and water gently with a spray bottle or a watering can with a showerhead to avoid dislodging seeds.